 Unruly behaviour As above

 Fighting As above

 Assualts As above

 Riot As above

 Noise management

-ldentified risk Risk level (LOW, MEDIUM or HIGH) Risk management actions Persons responsible Resources / recording / outcomes
+Identified risk Risk level (LOW, MEDIUM or HIGH) Risk management actions Persons responsible Resources / recording / outcomes

 Consider Consider

 Excessive noise from the event Who will be responsible for the noise levels during the event?
-Will the noise levels be within
+Will the noise levels be within District/Unitary Plan levels?
+Who will liaise with council noise officers if there are concerns?

-behaviour?
+Noise from patrons coming to or leaving the event Who will monitor patrons entering or leaving the event in terms of noise and behaviour?
 What protocols will be in place to avoid neighbour disturbance?